 When it comes to hair care, there's nothing more frustrating than actually taking the time to wash your hair, only to emerge from the shower looking like the girl from The Ring.
-Let's be honest, wash days are a huge time suck and require a ton of patience, what with all the detangling, rinsing, soaking, drying, and styling.
+For most of us, wash days are a huge time suck and require a ton of patience, what with all the detangling, rinsing, soaking, drying, and styling.
 Because it's such a long process and nobody has time (or at least we don't) for the whole shampoo-condition-style every day, we try to limit the number of wash days (not to mention the fact that over-cleansing leads to dryness and damage).
 So when we finally get around to washing our hair, and our shampoo sessions leave our strands feeling as greasy as before, we're understandably cranky and more than a little bit confused.

-Having greasy hair after washing it defies all logic, yet it seems to happen more often than not.
+While not everyone has the same hair care routine, having greasy hair after washing it defies all logic, yet it seems to happen more often than not.
 To demystify this curious phenomenon, we went to the experts to uncover the most common reasons you have greasy hair even after you wash it.
 Here, Nicholas Langley, colorist at Benjamin Salon in West Hollywood, Olivia Austin, co-founder of Playa, and Kristen Shaw, celebrity hairstylist, share their insight.
 Keep reading to find out what products could be causing your oily residue and what you can be doing differently to stop your hair from always feeling greasy.

 Check the Oils in Your Shampoo

 If you've recently become more conscious of the ingredients in your beauty products and have made the switch to more natural formulas, your strands might not be getting the same squeaky clean feel as before.
 "I love natural shampoos," Shaw says.
 "However, they have to have the right chemistry to work."
-A lot of shampoos that rely on natural ingredients are loaded with oils that can leave residue behind (for example, coconut oil-based shampoos) and a buildup that is difficult to rinse out.
+A lot of shampoos that rely on natural ingredients are loaded with oils that might leave residue behind (for example, coconut oil-based shampoos) and a buildup that is difficult to rinse out.
 But don't feel like you have to switch back to your old products just to get a thorough wash.
 Shampoos with clean ingredients that also provide a deep clean do exist—you just have to know what you're looking for.
 Instead of harsh sulfates that strip the hair or heavy coconut oil that lingers, the Form Cleanse.
-Shampoo ($22) uses a coconut-derived cleanser to gently but effectively wash away impurities.
+Shampoo ($22) uses a coconut-derived cleanser meant to gently but effectively wash away impurities.

 Use a Gentle Shampoo Formula